Oat, Banana, and Cocoa Cookies in the Air Fryer

 Preparation

-• I used small oat flakes, but if you have large ones, it’s better to blend them briefly to make them smaller – but not too much, they shouldn’t become flour-like!
+• I used small oat flakes, if you have large ones, then it’s better to briefly blend them to make them smaller, but not too much, they shouldn’t become floury!
 Mash the banana, add the oat flakes, agave syrup, and cocoa.
-Mix well.
+Mix very well.

 Oat, Banana, and Cocoa Cookies in the Air Fryer, Eat Without Belly

-• Place a piece of parchment paper or a pre-cut sheet in the basket of the air fryer or on the oven tray.
+• Place a piece of parchment paper or one of those ready-made sheets in the air fryer basket or on the oven tray.

 Oat, Banana, and Cocoa Cookies in the Air Fryer, Eat Without Belly

 • Shape the cookies using a spoon or, as I did, with an ice cream scoop, leveling the dough well in the scoop.
 This way, I got exactly 4 cookies!
-Place one ball of dough at a time on the parchment and then flatten with a silicone spatula.
+Place one scoop at a time on the parchment paper and then press down with a silicone spatula.

 Oat, Banana, and Cocoa Cookies in the Air Fryer, Eat Without Belly

-Place the cookies in the air fryer at 356°F (180°C).
-I don’t need to preheat it, but for older models, it’s better to preheat and raise the temperature to 392°F (200°C).
-Cook for about 12 minutes, until the cookies can be detached from the parchment, then continue cooking without parchment, after flipping them, for a total of 18-20 minutes.
+Place the cookies in the air fryer at 356°F. I don’t need to preheat it, but for older models, it’s better to preheat and raise the temperature to 392°F. Bake for about 12 minutes, enough time for the cookies to detach from the parchment paper, and then continue baking without the parchment paper and after flipping them, for a total of 18-20 minutes.

-Bake in a fan oven at 356°F (180°C) or static oven at 392°F (200°C) for 30 minutes: after 15 minutes, separate them from the parchment and flip them.
-Thanks to Loredana Berto for providing the oven cooking info!
+Bake in a convection oven at 356°F or a static oven at 392°F for 30 minutes: after 15 minutes, detach them from the parchment paper and flip them.
+Thanks to Loredana Berto for providing the oven baking info!

 Once baked, let the cookies cool on a rack.